BPHS Surya Mahadasha

 Spirit guides are active in this life and much imaginative personal intelligence (Surya) is engaged.

-Surya in 12 = seeks recognition for one's intelligence regarding a distant land.
+Professor Surya teaching in classroom-12 seeks recognition for solar intelligence regarding a distant land.
 This imaginary foreign charisma is naturally somewhat dulled in one's day-to-day land of living, and Surya-12 may find that tone's life-force energy is drained out by constant re-engagement with a land or culture that no longer anchors the social personality.

-Surya in 12 gives intelligence and charisma in the private, sequestered enclosure of the meditative imagination
+Professor Surya teaching in classroom-12 delivers instructions upon the expression of intelligence and charisma in the private, sequestered enclosure of the meditative imagination

-One holds a royal court - in one's dreams.
-"A legend on one's own mind."
+One holds a royal court - in one's dreams."A legend in one's own mind."

-There is a natural intuitive brightness which shines Divine Light upon clandestine and foreign operations;
+There is a natural intuitive brightness which shines an intelligent light into the cloistered realms of invisible, enclosed, clandestine and foreign operations

 and international clandestine business dealings